LonoCloud/lein-voom/README.md

   include deps that aren't available for download anywhere (may be partially mitigated by a plugin dep).

+- Using `build-deps` guarantees a partiuclar artifact is built from the same sources, but not necessarily using the same tools or in the same environment.
+Therefore there may still be differences between artifacts built in different environments, even if they have identical version strings.

 - Long, strange-looking version numbers may confuse some users

 - Currently supports only git repos